StaPH-B/staphb_toolkit/staphb_toolkit/workflows/cecret/README.md

 # CECRET

-A workflow for generating consensus sequences from single or paired-end fastq.gz or fastq reads from amplicon prepared libraries.
+A workflow for generating consensus sequences from single or paired-end fastq.gz or fastq reads from amplicon prepared Illumina libraries.

 # USAGE